srirampc/adyar/README.md

 ### Compiling with cmake

-[sdsl-lite](https://github.com/simongog/sdsl-lite)  library is included as a submodule.
-Initialize the submodule as below, if they are not already initialized.
+Install [cmake](https://cmake.org/), if not already installed. [sdsl-lite](https://github.com/simongog/sdsl-lite) library is included as a submodule.
+Initialize the submodule as below.

      git submodule init
      git submodule update